TwoFistedJustice/weather/readme.md

 **Dependencies you need to install:**

 Use whatever the latest version is.
-Nothing in here is so complex that it will break with a new release.
+Nothing here is so complex that it should break with a new release.
 * Node
 * Yargs
 * Lodash